WillKWL/Project-NBASeason/source/README.md

 - Controlled features = features that you observe and can change
   - e.g. offensive rating and defensive rating
 - While it is easy to feed the model all the features and let it pick the useful ones with regularization,
-- > you might run into the following dilemma when uncontrolled features are the most important ones
+- ***You might run into the following dilemma when uncontrolled features are the most important ones***
 1) After regularization, the model only keeps most uncontrolled features but not controlled ones
    - e.g. instead of telling you to focus more on offense, the model only keeps the net rating
    - not useful for business decision